While no longer the height of the early arcade mania, the 1990s was still an exciting decade for arcade games.

 There is no question that the biggest arcade hit of the 90s was Capcom’s Street Fighter 2.
-When this game popped up in arcades in 1991, it took the world by storm.
+This game landed in arcades in 1991, and it quickly took the world by storm.

-While it wasn’t the first 2D fighting game, Street Fighter 2 quickly became the gold standard.
-Tight controls, expansive move lists, and reflex-heavy gameplay cemented it as an arcade staple.
-Oftentimes with players would form lines to play, and the best players drawing in gawking crowds.
+While it wasn’t the first 2D arcade fighting game, Street Fighter 2 would become the gold standard.
+Its tight controls, expansive move lists, and reflex-heavy gameplay cemented it as an arcade staple and laid the groundwork for the fighter genre of video games.
+The game was so popular with players that long lines to play would form in most arcades.
+The best players drawing in gawking crowds.

 To date, Street Fighter 2 has sold more than 200,000 arcade cabinets.
 Combined these cabinets are estimated to have generated around $10 billion in revenue, making Street Fighter 2 the highest grossing arcade games of all time.